niklasbuschmann/contrast/themes/sexual-orientation-ocd.md

 OCD, as we know, is largely about experiencing severe and unrelenting doubt.
 It can cause you to doubt even the most basic things about yourself – even your sexual orientation.
 In order to have doubts about one’s sexual identity, a sufferer need not ever have had a homo- or heterosexual experience, or any type of sexual experience at all.

 Some examples individuals may ask themselves:
-<br/>How do I know whether I prefer women or men?
+- How do I know whether I prefer women or men?
 Maybe I really don’t know what I am.
 Maybe I’ll never know what I am.
-How does anyone tell what sex they really are?
-How will I ever be able to tell for certain?
-What will happen if I make the wrong choice and get trapped in a lifestyle that really isn’t for me?
+- How does anyone tell what sex they really are?
+- How will I ever be able to tell for certain?
+- What will happen if I make the wrong choice and get trapped in a lifestyle that really isn’t for me?

 Doubting something so basic about yourself can obviously be quite a torturous business.
 When I first see people for this problem, they are typically engaged in any number of compulsive activities which may occupy many hours of each day.